fis-components/immutable/README.md

 encourages their use when `withMutations` will not suffice.
 Use caution to not return a mutable copy, which could result in undesired behavior.

+*Important!*: Only a select few methods can be used in `withMutations` including `set`, `push` and `pop`.
+These methods can be applied directly against a persistent data-structure where other methods like `map`, `filter`, `sort`, and `splice` will always return new immutable data-structures and never mutate a mutable collection.

 Documentation
 -------------

 [Read the docs](http://facebook.github.io/immutable-js/docs/) and eat your vegetables.

-Docs are automatically generated from [Immutable.d.ts](./type-definitions/Immutable.d.ts).
+Docs are automatically generated from [Immutable.d.ts](https://github.com/facebook/immutable-js/blob/master/type-definitions/Immutable.d.ts).
 Please contribute!

 Also, don't miss the [Wiki](https://github.com/facebook/immutable-js/wiki) which